-- 4.22 The PRA expects international groups to understand the services they provide to clients and counterparties in the UK and the potential impact operational disruption to those services could have. - 4.23 The PRA considers that a detailed understanding of the operational resources that are used to deliver such services is required, regardless of geographic location. - 4.24 In addition, the PRA will consider the robustness of the home state's operational resilience regime, to gain assurance that operational disruption at the group level does not represent undue risk to the group as a whole, and thereby provision of services by the UK business.
-This will be particularly relevant where functions are outsourced by the international bank to other parts of its group.
+4.27 The PRA considers international banks should have a sufficient understanding of the necessary operational resources that are used to deliver such services, regardless of geographic location, in order to adequately understand the risk posed to the firm's safety and soundness or the financial stability of the UK in the event of severe but plausible operational disruptions.

+4.28 In addition, the PRA will consider the robustness of the home state's operational resilience regime, to gain assurance that operational disruption at the group level does not represent undue risk to the group as a whole, and thereby provision of services by the UK business.
+This will be particularly relevant where functions are outsourced by the international bank to other parts of its group, and for branches, as they are not subject to the PRA's rules on operational resilience.